Which Turkish resort is right for you?

 If you've not been to Turkey, you may be wondering where to start.
 Do you go for the all singing, all dancing resorts, or opt for something a little quieter with more of a traditional feel?

-Thankfully there are lots of options when it comes to deciding where to go, with companies such as First Choice offering great value all inclusive options* the length of Turkey's beautiful turquoise coast.
+Thankfully there are lots of options when it comes to deciding where to go, with companies such as First Choice offering great value holiday options* the length of Turkey's beautiful turquoise coast.

 Here, we look at nine of the best places to consider for your break to Turkey to help you narrow down your summer search.